CodingWithKim/aquaguard_ai_chatbot/README.md

 AquaGuard is an interactive web application built with Next.js that provides a real-time dashboard for monitoring water turbidity.
 It features an AI-powered chatbot, "Aqua," which can answer questions about water quality in text, audio, or even video format, leveraging the power of OpenAI's latest models.

-*(Suggestion: Add a screenshot of your application here for a better visual representation.)*

 ## ✨ Features

 *   **Real-time Turbidity Chart**: Visualize 24-hour water turbidity data with a clean and responsive line chart.